firefly-iii/docs/docs/docs/explanation/more-information/architecture.md

 ### Views

 All the views are stored in [`views/`](https://github.com/firefly-iii/firefly-iii/tree/main/resources/views).
-There is a v1 and a v2 folder.
-The v1 folder contains the HTML-based views you know and love.
-The v2 folder contains the views for the new layout, which will be a Vue app.
+The v2 folder contains the views for the new layout, which will be a AlpineJS app.
 As such the v2 views are fairly basic (empty).
-Views are Twig files.
+Views are Twig files, but v2 views are Blade files.

 ### Controllers